 The story of the Slovenian operatic classics tells about Franjo, who returns to his hometown, where he is eagerly expected by his friend Lovro and his girlfriend Minka.
 At that time the entertaining Chansonette stops in this idyllic place in Gorenjsko, hears Minka singing and immediately decides to take her away – and out into the world - to help her train her voice and earn her living with it.
 This all happens, when Minka's family is pushed by the creditors to leave the house.
 Although Chansonette is offering money, Minka's mother refuses to take it and the villagers decide to prevent the foreigner’s plans …

-To direct this new staging of The Nightingale of Gorenjska is Vito Taufer (1959), the director of many outstanding performances as at the Mladinsko Theatre, where he is permanently employed, as well as on many other Slovenian stages.
+The present perfomace of The Nightingale of Gorenjska was directed by Vito Taufer (1959), the director of many outstanding performances as at the Mladinsko Theatre, where he is permanently employed, as well as on many other Slovenian stages.
 His performances are always spiced with a great deal of theatrical magic, as he signs them, time and again, in full artistic swing and accomplished director’s concepts.
 He has been always dedicating his utmost attention to the direction of classical theatre pieces, among them Slovenian as well, showing them in a fresh and entirely different light.
 He is famous among both national and international theatre lovers for his numerous theatre hits as his performances have been regularly appearing both at Slovenian and international festivals all over the world.
 He has already directed for our theatre Rossini's Barber of Seville (1990), Mozart's opera Cosí fan tutte (1991), Walton's opera The Bear and Poulence's The Breasts of Tiresias (2004), Rossini's opera The Turk in Italy (2005) and Prokofiev's opera The Love for Three Oranges (2006).